harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/cd-helm-category/deploy-helm-charts.md

 Harness can fetch Helm chart dependencies within GitHub using the `--dependency-update` command flag.

-Harness fetches dependent Helm charts along with the main Helm chart used for the deployment.
+Harness fetches dependent Helm Charts along with the main Helm chart used for the deployment.
 Dependencies are resolved before Harness performs the deployment of the main Helm chart.

 For more information, go to [Helm Docs](https://helm.sh/docs/helm/helm_template/#helm).